Rue-pro/StatisticsPanel/README.md

-# Statistics panel for monitor user activity
+# Statistics panel for monitoring user activity

 - This app was created for "Brave developers" company test task;
 - I consolidated knowledge of working with: